Elite50/slate/source/includes/_profile-object.md

  | ChildGender | The gender of the child this profile has
 CrowdskoutScores | CrowdskoutScore | A numeric representation of the level of engagement of the profile with the client
  | CrowdskoutScoreLabel | A string representation of the level of engagement
+DeceasedRecords | DeceasedFlag | A boolean flag indicating whether or not the profile is deceased
+ | DateOfDeath | If the person is deceased, the date of their death
 DistrictCensusBlockGroups | DistrictCensusBlockGroup | The name of the census block group that the profile resides in DistrictCensusTracts | DistrictCensusTract | The name of the census tract that the profile resides in DistrictCities | DistrictCity | The name of the city district that the profile resides in